ichiche/Azure-PowerShell/README.md

 # PowerShell Multi-threading

-This project will not implement RunSpaces for PowerShell V5, all scripts with Multi-threading Capability require PowerShell V7 by using **Pipeline parallelization with ForEach-Object -Parallel**.
+This project will not implement RunSpaces for PowerShell V5.

+All scripts with Multi-threading Capability require PowerShell V7 by using **Pipeline parallelization with ForEach-Object -Parallel**.

 **Reference**